frankaemika/docs/source/installation.rst

 Building the ROS packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-After `setting up ROS Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_ create a catkin workspace in a directory of your choice and build it.
-You can do that by running
+After `setting up ROS Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_, create a catkin workspace in a directory of your choice:

 .. code-block:: shell